alyasale/myProject/README.md

 # myProject
-This is reop is created by alya saif
+This is repo is created by alya saif
 <h1>hello every one</h1>